The Settlers of Canaan: The Wall of Jerusalem and the King's Blessing

 When a player builds a stone for Jerusalem, this stone is immediately placed in the Wall of Jerusalem, an area in the desert south of Canaan which can hold up to 28 such stones.
 If a player builds a stone using a multiplayer trade route, then that player must pay one resource card of his or her choice to the owner of the trade route's final settlement or city.

 The player who has contributed the most stones to the Wall of Jerusalem earns the King's Blessing, which is worth 2 victory points and gives that player the privilege of trading a resource of his or her choice at a 2:1 ratio.
-(This trade benefit is the same as that of the Merchant in Cities and Knights of Catan.)
 If another player later ties for the most stones in the Wall of Jerusalem, then the King's Blessing is removed from play until someone achieves a singular majority.

 Every time a 7 is rolled during gameplay, a black stone is added to the Wall of Jerusalem.
 These stones do not affect the King's Blessing, but they may help bring the end of the game before anyone reaches the required 12 victory points.
+Additionally, anyone with more than 7 resource tiles in their hand will lose half of them and the person who rolled a 7 gets to move the plague.
+This can be placed on a hex on the board in order to stop the hex from producing any resources and allows the roller to steal a card from a player who has a settlement of city that borders the hex.

 Development cards

 Many development cards in this game resemble those from Settlers of Catan; several are similar to progress cards from Cities and Knights of Catan.
 Some, however, are unique to this game.
-Below is a list of available development cards; the quantity of each type of card is given in parentheses.
+Below is a list of available development cards; the quantity of each type of card is given in parentheses: